 - Built a new pumptrack at Aston Hill, opened Sept 2013

-- Linked the Chilterns Cycleway to Amersham, Berkhamsted, Chesham, Great Missenden, Henley-on-Thames and Princes Risborough, Tring, Wendover train stations via signage
+- Linked the Chilterns Cycleway to Amersham, Berkhamsted, Chesham, Great Missenden, Henley-on-Thames, Princes Risborough, Tring, Twyford and Wendover train stations via signage

 - Regular Dr Bike sessions throughout 2013/14 at Amersham, Chesham, Great Missenden, Henley-on-Thames and Tring

 - Bikeability training for children in Amersham, Chesham and Tring 2013/14

 - Three months of led rides during summer 2013